catseye/The-Dossier/article/Computer Sports Games of Note.md

 It took me a long time to locate this game again.

 Basically it was a darts game.
-Your player stand on the right, the dartboard is on the left, and you threw the dart in an arc and hoped to hit the dartboard.
+Your player stands on the right, the dartboard is on the left, and you threw the dart in an arc and hoped to hit the dartboard.

 It was meant to be played with a paddle, but it was also playable with an analog joystick, which leads to the "smash your thumb" technique for a perfect dart launch, which I will describe here at some point.

+### Atomic Handball

+*   written by: Frank Lindsey
+*   published by: Green Valley Publishing, Inc.
+*   genre: Sports
+*   available for: Commodore 64
+*   controls: joystick and 1 button
+*   date released: 1985

+Certainly a contender for Best Premise: it's the year 2040 and all major sports have been replaced by the exciting _Atomic Handball!_